 Parque Nacional Tortuguero

-‘Humid’ is the driest word that could truthfully be used to describe Tortuguero, a 311-sq-km coastal park that serves as the most important breeding ground of the green sea turtle.
+Humid Tortuguero is a 311-sq-km coastal park that serves as the most important breeding ground of the green sea turtle.
 With annual rainfall of up to 6000mm in the northern part of the park, it is one of the wettest areas in the country.
+In addition, the protected area extends into the Caribbean Sea, covering about 5200 hectares of marine habitat.

 Parque Nacional Chirripó